-Range Mi nge Minimum Midpoint Range Maximum
+Range Mi Range Minimum point Ran ge Maximum

 80% 90% 90% 105% n/a n/a

-pmental one Standa rd Zone
+Developmental Standa rd Zone

+Zone

 Developmental Zone: Target pay for individuals who are new or developing in the job and are not yet performing the full breadth of duties and responsibilities expected of the job at this level.
 Accelerated progression through this portion of the salary range is common.